FallenDeity/discord.py-masterclass/docs/hybrid-commands.md

 To create a hybrid command, you must use the `hybrid_command` decorator.
 This decorator takes an additional `name` and `description` parameter, which are used to register the slash command.
 In case `name` is not provided, the name of the function will be used.

-There are two ways to document slash commands.
+There are two ways to document hybrid commands.
 You can either use the `app_commands.describe` decorator or docstrings. `discord.py` accepts multiple docstring formats, including [Google-style](https://google.github.io/styleguide/pyguide.html#383-functions-and-methods), [NumPy-style](https://numpydoc.readthedocs.io/en/stable/format.html#parameters), and [Sphinx-style](https://www.sphinx-doc.org/en/master/usage/domains/python.html#info-field-lists).

 === "Using Parameters"